-The webinar dates are as follows:
+The webinar dates and topics were as follows:

 - November 1st - Foundations of iRules